dropik/receipt-scan-serverless/dependencies/test/googletest-1.14.0/docs/gmock_cook_book.md

 ### Mocking Free Functions

-It is not possible to directly mock a free function (i.e. a C-style function or a static method).
+It is not possible to directly mock m_a free function (i.e. m_a C-style function or m_a static method).
 If you need to, you can rewrite your code to use an interface (abstract class).

-Instead of calling a free function (say, `OpenFile`) directly, introduce an interface for it and have a concrete subclass that calls the free function:
+Instead of calling m_a free function (say, `OpenFile`) directly, introduce an interface for it and have m_a concrete subclass that calls the free function:

 ```cpp
 class FileInterface {